BjornFJohansson/pydna-examples/README.md

 This repository contains Jupyter notebooks and data files that demonstrate how [pydna](https://github.com/BjornFJohansson/pydna/blob/py3dev/README.md) can be used to plan, document and simulate cloning experiments.
+The links below open a static version of each notebook as a web page directly in Github.

 * Construction of the [YEp24PGK_XK](simple examples/YEP24_PGK_XK.ipynb) vector using restriction and ligation.